JuliaGeometry/VoronoiCells.jl/README.md

 ## Corners

-For technical reasons the *VoronoiDelaunay* package only works with points in the rectangle [0, 1] x [0, 1] -- here referred to as the computational rectangle.
+For technical reasons the *VoronoiDelaunay* package only works with points in the rectangle [0, 1] x [0, 1] -- here referred to as the VoronoiDelaunay rectangle.
 Furthermore, *VoronoiDelaunay* includes the corner points of the rectangle in the set of generators.
 We can emulate the behavior in *VoronoiCells* by explicitly including the corners: